yanlifang/InterviewPreparation/interview/techmock.md

 ## Callable to Runnable

-Runnable: does not reaturn anything
+Runnable: does not return anything
 Callable: return a result